 People who are not well enough to have chemotherapy might have rituximab on its own.

-You will have regular follow-up appointments with your specialist after you finish your treatment.
-At first, these will be every three months or so.
-But if all is well, they will gradually become less frequent.
+You have regular follow-up appointments with your specialist after you finish your treatment.
+At first, these are every three months or so.
+If all remains well, they gradually become less frequent.

-- the treatment you had before and how well you coped with it
+- what treatment you had before and how you coped with it

-It is too early to say whether any of these treatments will work for NLPHL or whether they will work better than the treatments doctors already use.
-Your doctors may offer you the chance to take part in a clinical trial, if there is one suitable for you.
+Your consultant may offer you the chance to take part in a clinical trial if there is one suitable for you.
 You can find out more about clinical trials and search for a trial that might be suitable for you at Lymphoma TrialsLink.